114: No Such Thing As A Tantrump

 to sustain this.

-Maybe he's got an advertising contact with me inside.
+Maybe he's got an advertising contract with him all the time.

 and he takes them to short stay hotels for sex.

-We need to move on to our final facts soon.
+Right.
+We need to move on to our final fact soon.

 In case you missed it, there was a Labour councillor called Duncan Enright, and he was going to be, he wanted to be the councillor for Whitney in the West Oxfordshire area.